Golden Sixty: 2023-2024: Eight-year-old season

 On 10 December 2023, Golden Sixty claimed his third win in the Hong Kong Mile, marking his 26th win as he joined Good Ba Ba as the three-time winner of this race.
 For Golden Sixty, this is also his 10th international Group One win.

 On 28 April 2024, defeated by Beauty Eternal, Golden Sixty finished fourth in his fourth race in the Champions Mile, ending his record of finishing in the top three positions in 26 consecutive races since the 2019-2020 racing season.

 On 12 July 2024, Golden Sixty gained his fourth consecutive title as the Hong Kong Champion Miler.

 2024-2025: Nine-year-old season and retirement

 On 13 September 2024, the Hong Kong Jockey Club officially announced Golden Sixty's retirement, ending his racing career of more than five years.
 In recognition of his legendary achievements in Hong Kong and international horse racing, the Hong Kong Jockey Club awarded him the "Lifetime Achievement Award" in the name of The Champion Awards on 22 September, with a farewell ceremony held in the Shatin Racecourse.

-For his retirement, Golden Sixty will first be quarantined in Australia, and then retire in the Northern Farm located in Abira, Hokkaido, making him the first Hong Kong racehorse to be retired in Japan.
+For his retirement, Golden Sixty was quarantined in Australia, before pensioned at the Northern Horse Park located in Tomakomai, making him the first Hong Kong racehorse to be retired in Japan.